opentx/opentx-taranis-manual/first-steps.md

 On OpenTX everybody is more or less at the same level - it might take a little longer at the beginning to set up a seemingly simple model, but a complicated one won't take much more.

-As there is no existing function you can just turn on, it will require basic understanding of how your model is supposed to work, and what you want each control surface to do.
+Since there is no existing function you can just turn on, it will require basic understanding of how your model is supposed to work, and what you want each control surface to do.

 This means that you might even learn something about your model while setting it up!